Deletecat/ds-flashcart-guide/readme.md

-# A guide to setting up your DS Flashcart, more commonly known as R4 cards!
+# A guide for setting up your DS Flashcart - more commonly known as R4 Carts

-### I do not store the files for each cart, instead I have linked to the ds-homebrew flashcard archive

-This guide will have instructions on how to identify and setup your DS Flashcard.
-As well as this, there will also be some troubleshooting steps should something not work correctly!

-In some cases, direct download links to your carts kernel may not be available for licensing reasons (YSMenu)

-I am not responsible for any damage that may occur to your flashcard.
-Using the wrong kernel can also brick your cart.
-I can also make mistakes, though I have tried my best to avoid this

-If you notice any spelling errors, issues with the guide, or wish to add translations; please open an issue or pull request!

-I am using Docsify for this site, it may not be the best choice, but I'm giving it a go anyways!

-# This is a work in progress, as of right now, it is not ready to use
+I initially made this site with docsify but I made the decision to switch to normal HTML+CSS

+This site mostly exists now so that I can be less active on Reddit, with the api changes coming soon, I will not be able to avoid using their mobile app (which sucks, badly).
+I am hoping to link people to this site to get their carts setup!

+## Note: This site will not include download links to pirated ROMs

+Dump your games yourself, or consider trying some homebrew roms instead!